Zelpak/Zelpak/README.md

 ## 📬 Say Hi

-If you’re into dev stuff or just wanna chat, feel free to check out my repos or shoot me a message.
+If you’re into dev stuff or just wanna chat, feel free to check out my repos or shoot me a message. my discord zpak_.

 ---